 There are currently no topics for this game.

 ResetAt one point, the game actually requires the user to reset the system, with a light press of the reset button.
 This causes issues in emulation and on the Sega Nomad handheld system, effectively rendering the game uncompletable.
 It was also possible to inadvertently fully reset the system by hitting the button too hard.

 Related Web Sites

 - Video review of X-Men-based games (WARNING: Language) (The Angry Video Game Nerd, James Rolfe, reviews X-Men-based games, including X-Men.)

-- X-Men (Sega) - Wikipedia (article about the game in the open encyclopedia)
+- X-Men (1993 video game) - Wikipedia (article about the game in the open encyclopedia)